-- T1DM is covered - T2DM-varies - Usually requires being on insulin but some are accepting any DM injections. - History of lows, unawareness and/or at risk of lows. - "Due to Covid pandemic, it is medically necessary for patient to use CGMS to manage diabetes." - Other conditions may require a PA.
+- T1DM is covered - T2DM-varies - Usually requires being on insulin but some are accepting any DM injections. -OR-- - History of lows, unawareness and/or at risk of lows. - Other conditions may require a PA. - Medicare usually must go through DME company.